Editorial Feature

 Ionizing smoke detectors use radioisotopes, such as americium-241, which ionize smoke particles in the air.
 The functionality principle of the radioactive isotope americium-241 involves the emission of alpha particles, which ionize air particles in the sensing chamber so that they conduct electricity.

-A decrease in the electrical flow is detected by a circuit that then triggers an alarm system.
-This type of smoke detector is ideal for detecting invisible particles produced by fires, and so will work much faster and be more sensitive compared to a photoelectric detector.
+A circuit detects a decrease in the electrical flow, which triggers an alarm system.
+This type of smoke detector is ideal for detecting invisible particles produced by fires.
+It will work much faster and be more sensitive than a photoelectric detector.

 Alpha particles are used for the ionizing smoke detector as they have high ionizing potential.
 Although there are concerns that this type of smoke detector emits radiation, the alpha particles used have low penetrative potential and so will not pass through plastic material.